Freehold Township, New Jersey: Geography

 The township completely surrounds the borough of Freehold, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.
-The township borders Colts Neck Township, Howell Township, Manalapan Township, Marlboro and Millstone Township in Monmouth County; and Jackson Township in Ocean County.
+The township borders Colts Neck, Howell, Manalapan, Marlboro and Millstone Township in Monmouth County; and Jackson in Ocean County.
 The municipality of Upper Freehold Township is not connected, geographically or politically, to Freehold Township.

 East Freehold (2020 Census population of 4,987) and West Freehold (13,596 as of 2020) are unincorporated communities and census-designated places located within Freehold Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Blue Ball (now Adelphia), Burlington Heights, Georgia, Monmouth Heights, Orchard Estates, Siloam, Smithburg, Southburg, Stonehurst East and Stonehurst West.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Freehold Township would have an Appalachian oak (104) vegetation type with an Eastern hardwood forest (25) vegetation form.